mushroom-matthew/fabric_defect_image_segmentation/README.md

 The initial patch extraction or the dataset refinement can be achieved by adding `--skip-extract` or `--skip-refine` flags, respectively.
 Other options can be seen by using `--help`.

-# Training the UNet in Segmentation workflow
+# Training the UNet in Segmentation workflow (training data is not supplied at it is >100MB, please run previous step to generate your training data locally)

 Once training and validation datasets have been created (some are packaged with this repo in data/training_data), the resident UNet can be trained with the following command.